sedanuronderr/BilgiYarismasi/README.md

-## Projede Retrofit,MVVM,Fragment,Firebase ,Animation kütüphaneleri kullanıldı.
+##  Retrofit,MVVM,Fragment,Firebase ,Animation Jetpack libraries were used in the project.

 <table>